 One of the very best and most commonly available sources of many vitamins and several minerals, this stuff has earned its status as a “superfood” despite the hype and despite its reputation among health food enthusiasts.

-Kale is absolutely loaded with vitamins, including a colossal amount of vitamin K, A tremendous amount of vitamin C and B vitamins in abundance.
+Kale is absolutely loaded with vitamins, including a colossal amount of vitamin K, A, and a tremendous amount of vitamin C and B vitamins in abundance.

 And also contains plenty of folate and vitamin A equivalent.